 It’s unclear why the siding was added in the gables but we did find a couple of rotting boards when we pulled it down the vinyl to replace it with shingles.
 The stairs were replaced as well and the fact they had also rotted through by the time we came along, made our decision to use Hardie Board shingles and treated lumber a smart one.

 Finally, the porch uprights made much more sense then the current ones and they match several other houses on the block.
 We’ve also been considering replacing the uprights with the more traditional tapered columns you see on so many Craftsman bungalows—or, more likely, simply installing a wood surround on the current uprights.
-So now I’m torn between authenticity and an element that clearly says “bungalow” to me.
+So now I’m torn between remaining true to our original house and an architectural feature that clearly says “bungalow.”

 The back view was even more interesting.
 We’d always wondered why part of the back was wood siding and part was stucco and now we see why.
 A sun porch had been removed and now it’s merely a covered patio.
 Apparently, 4 college boys lived in this house in the late 1990’s and one called this back porch his bedroom.
 The extension on the back that gave us our office and dining area clearly happened long before this.